 The hard drive in the image below on the top has a SATA interface.
 It is a very common interface today and is used by all drives like usual hard drives HDD, solid state hybrid drives SSHD, and solid state drives SSD.

 Raid (Redundant Array of Independent Disks) is a way to connect the hard drive to improve data redundancy or increase speed.
 We can also connect hard drives as RAID that will have an increased speed and increased data redundancy.

-Though, on laptops RAID is rarely used.
-Though we can use on a laptop two hard drives to mirror each other for increased data protection or data striping on two drives for increased speed.
+On laptops RAID is rarely used.
+Though, we can use on a laptop two hard drives to mirror each other for increased data protection or data striping on two drives for increased speed.